fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 worry.
 You are perfectly able to grow by yourself and in fact, more than if you only depend on your peers to teach you.

-## What Are Realistic Expectations For Switching To Frontend Development?

-## How To Evaluate It Companies When Applying For A Job?
+## How To Evaluate Companies When Applying For A Job?

 ## How Long Does It Take For A Junior Developer To Be In Demand?